pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 1) Before we can do a Vnet peering we need to obtain the full resource id of the Spoke_VNET and Hub_VNET as they resides in different resource group.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 SPOKE_VNET_ID=$(az network vnet show --resource-group $SPOKE_RG --name $SPOKE_VNET_NAME --query id --output tsv)
 ````
+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 HUB_VNET_ID=$(az network vnet show --resource-group $HUB_RG --name $HUB_VNET_NAME --query id --output tsv)
 ````

-1) Create a peering connection from the hub to spoke virtual networks.
+2) Create a peering connection from the hub to spoke virtual networks.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network vnet peering create \